Pocklington RUFC

 Pocklington Rugby Football Club is an English rugby union team based in Pocklington, East Riding of Yorkshire.
-The club runs three senior sides, a colts teams, women's team and eleven junior teams with the first XV currently playing in Regional 2 North East.
+The club runs three senior sides, a colts teams, women's team and eleven junior teams with the first XV currently playing in Regional 2 North East, and following a decision in 2026 to introduce 2XVs into the league structure, Pocklington's 2nd XV entered Counties 2 Yorkshire A division.

 The club hosts an annual Sevens tournament every Good Friday called the Pock 7s which attracts teams from across the north of England.

 History

 Rugby in Pocklington began in 1879 with Pocklington Rugby Club formed in 1928 following nearly half a century of teams coming and going in the East Yorkshire market town.
 Four years later the club bought its ground at Percy Road.
 In 1958 the club organised its first Sevens tournament and this has gone on to become one of the country's leading tournaments.
 The club has won the tournament twice (1996 and 1998).
 Since league rugby was introduced in 1987 the club has mostly participated in the upper echelons of the Yorkshire and the north east divisions.
-The club won two consecutive promotions in the early 2010s and after five seasons in North 1 East, in 2017 the club won promotion to the national leagues for the first time.
-However this proved to be a step too far.
-The club won just three fixtures, finishing bottom of the North Premier, and was immediately relegated back to North 1 East.
-Five years later, the club was relegated again, to Counties 1 Yorkshire but in 2025 they were promoted back to Regional 2 North East as runners-up.
+The club won two consecutive promotions in the early 2010s and after five seasons in North 1 East, in 2017 the club won promotion to the 5th tier North Premier for the first time.
+The club won just three fixtures, finishing in last place, and were immediately relegated to North 1 East.
+Five years later, the club was relegated again, to Counties 1 Yorkshire but in 2025 they were promoted back to Regional 2 North East as runner-up.